 Avalokiteshvara, Chaturbhuja (Tibetan: chen re zi, chag shi pa.
 English: the All Seeing Lord with Four Hands).
 There are several forms of Lokeshvara with four hands but the earliest and most famous is the Three Deity Chaturbhuja originating in the Karandavyuha Sutra, also famous for the first use of the six syllable mantra - om mani padme hum.

 The central figure is Avalokiteshvara, white in colour, with four hands.
 At his right is the male attendant Manidharin, yellow in colour, and at the left, the female, Shadakshari, white in colour.
 Both are similar to the Lord in colour, ornaments and appearance.
-Sometimes they are referred to as the son and daughter of Avalokiteshvara.
+Sometimes they are referred to as the son and daughter of Lokeshvara.
+Sometimes Shadakshari is referred to as the consort.
 The iconography for the two attendant figures is not consistent nor is it necessarily fixed in a single authoritative text.
 They can appear either white or yellow in colour and have either two arms or four.
 Often Manidharin appears with two arms and Shadakshari with four.